Chapter 11 Data security

 11.1.3 Cleaning up lab directories

-After we have compiled the data, created anonymized versions, and backed up the original data to Candice’s H drive, it should not matter whether the original data files stored on labBackUp_cmorey or on local machines are lost.
+After we have compiled the data, created anonymized versions, and backed up the original data to Dr. Morey’s H drive, it should not matter whether the original data files stored on labBackUp_cmorey or on local machines are lost.
 These sources are sufficiently secure for our data, which are at most confidential, never highly confidential.
 In the event that we collect highly confidential data, such data should be deleted from local machines and OneDrive as soon as we have the compiled data backed up to the more secure H drive.
 For data that is confidential we need not rush to delete it.
 We shall allow most data to exist on labBackUp_cmorey until the space is required for newer data, and then delete the oldest files that have been compiled and backed up first.
 The researcher responsible for the data should delete it from the local machine where it was collected after data round-up for that project is finished.

 11.1.4 Summary